 Moving to Bahrain

-There is a sizeable expat community of more than 500,000 individuals, but not enough of a population to overshadow the local Bahrainis.Thus, expats relocating to this Gulf state will still have to contend with elements of culture shock and make some adjustments to their lifestyle.
+There is a sizeable expat community in Bahrain, many of whom are more than willing to provide support to newcomers.
+However, expats relocating to this Gulf state will still have to contend with elements of culture shock and make some adjustments to their lifestyle.

-Most expats moving to Bahrain do so for improved career opportunities.
-The earning potential for expats is high in Bahrain and expats report enjoying a higher standard to living than they had experienced in their home country.
+Most expats moving to Bahrain do so for improved employment opportunities.
+The earning potential for expats is high in Bahrain and many report enjoying a higher standard of living than they had experienced in their home country.

-As the financial centre of the Middle East, highly-skilled foreigners will find plenty of positions available in the banking and construction sectors.
-Furthermore, as Bahrain had made intense efforts to diversify its economy beyond the petroleum industry, jobs in many multinational firms exist as well.
+As the financial centre of the Middle East, highly skilled foreigners will find plenty of positions available in the banking and construction sectors.
+Furthermore, as Bahrain had made efforts to diversify its economy beyond the petroleum industry, jobs in many multinational firms exist as well.

 Moving to Bahrain also means bigger houses for many.
-Properties of all shapes and sizes designed to suit all budgets and tastes eagerly await new tenants.
-Expats can choose between towering high-rises, stand-alone villas or even homes enclaved in a secure compound.
+A huge variety of accommodation designed to suit all budgets and tastes eagerly awaits new tenants.
+Expats can choose between towering high-rises, standalone villas or even homes enclaved in a secure compound.

-While expats with children won't be able to enrol their little ones in any of Bahrain's public schools, plenty of excellent private and international options exist; though spots disappear quickly so be sure to make registration a priority upon relocation.
+While expats with children are unlikely to enrol their little ones in any of Bahrain's public schools, plenty of excellent private and international options exist.
+Spots disappear quickly, though, so it's important to make registration a priority upon relocation.

-As far as Middle Eastern destinations are concerned, Bahrain is increasingly becoming an expat favourite, and a fantastic alternative location for those based in neighbouring countries looking to situate their families in a more liberal environment.
+As far as Middle Eastern destinations are concerned, Bahrain is increasingly becoming an expat favourite and is a fantastic alternative location for those based in neighbouring countries looking to situate their families in a more liberal environment.